CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Interviewer/index.md

 ## 🧪 Activities

 {{<note type="activity" title="1 - Planning">}}
-Review a provided job description, backstory, and candidates and create your interview questions:
+Review the [provided job description](jobs/#finsoft-xl-solutions), backstory, and candidates and create your interview questions:

 - What are the must-have criteria that you need to find out?
 - What are the nice-to-have criteria that you can be flexible about?